MicrosoftDocs/cpp-docs/docs/sanitizers/asan-known-issues.md

 ## Overriding operator new and delete

-AddressSanitizer (ASAN) has a custom version of `operator new` and `operator delete` that it uses to help ASAN find more allocation errors like [`alloc_dealloc_mismatch`](error-alloc-dealloc-mismatch.md).
-Running the linker with [`/INFERASANLIBS`](../build/reference/inferasanlibs.md) ensures that ASan's `new`/`delete` override has low precedence, so that any `operator new` or `operator delete` overrides in other libraries are chosen by the linker over ASan's.
+AddressSanitizer (ASAN) has a custom version of `operator new` and `operator delete` that it uses to find more allocation errors like [`alloc_dealloc_mismatch`](error-alloc-dealloc-mismatch.md).
+Running the linker with [`/INFERASANLIBS`](../build/reference/inferasanlibs.md) ensures that ASAN's `new`/`delete` override has low precedence, so that the linker chooses any `operator new` or `operator delete` overrides in other libraries over ASAN's custom versions.
 When this happens, ASAN may not be able to catch some errors that rely on its custom `operator new` and `operator delete`.

 [MFC](../mfc/mfc-concepts.md) includes custom overrides for `operator new` and `operator delete` and so might miss errors like [`alloc_dealloc_mismatch`](error-alloc-dealloc-mismatch.md).